otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path name of the current working directory
+This is a script that changes the working diorectory to userss home directory > README.md echo This is a script that changes the working diorectory to userss home directory